slavikmosorko/medichaser/README.md

     For more information on using screen, check out this [guide](https://www.gnu.org/software/screen/manual/screen.html).

-### Running Multiple Searches in Parallel
+### Running Multiple Searches Sequentially

-You can describe several appointment searches in a single TOML file and execute them in parallel.
+You can describe several appointment searches in a single TOML file and execute them sequentially.
 Notifications are sent only the first time a slot is seen, even if the same appointment reappears later.

 1. Copy the example configuration and adjust it to your needs: